Logan-ML/IASC-2P02/blog.md

+## Concept of Time and Space Through a Multimedia Platrform

+## Topic That will be covered in this post:
-2. Both Moretti and Drucker argue that visual forms (e.g. graphs, maps, etc.) can and should be used to represent cultural phenomena (e.g. the experience of temporality, rises and falls in genre, etc.).
+Both Moretti and Drucker argue that visual forms (e.g. graphs, maps, etc.) can and should be used to represent cultural phenomena (e.g. the experience of temporality, rises and falls in genre, etc.).
 Moving between written and visual mediums of expression offers a model for the next generation of digital humanities scholarship, where readers are asked to think critically across both textual and graphical modes.
 As such, digital humanities scholarship should increasingly create multimodal scholarship